healthy assortment of whole foods arrayed in a salad bowl

 It's no secret that Americans work some of the most extended hours in the world.
 With work weeks that average more than 40 hours, many people spend most of their days at work.
 If you have all your time focused on work, healthy eating can slip down on your list of priorities.

-When you are heading to meetings and checking a long list of work commitments, sourcing healthy snacks is not easy.
+When heading to meetings and checking a long list of work commitments, sourcing healthy snacks is not easy.

 Further to this, many office canteens and meetings you attend will not provide the healthiest food options for you to choose from.
 Food in office canteens tends to be heavily processed and high in added sugar and salt.